The Archaeology of Ontario: A Summary

 As mentioned above, during the late Paleo-Indian period, the glaciers which covered the northern half of the continent began to gradually melt, exposing new land for occupation.
 At the same time as this was occurring, world wide extinctions among the large mammals also occurred.
 Mastodons, Woolly Mammoths, giant beavers, giant bison and many other important species disappeared.
 In North America, camels and horses also died off, the latter not to reappear on the continent until the Spanish brought them at the end of the 15th century A.D.

-FIRST PEOPLE OF ONTARIO: THE PALE-INDIANS
+FIRST PEOPLE OF ONTARIO: THE PALEO-INDIANS

 It is probable that Ontario was first occupied almost as soon as the land was exposed by melting ice.
 Fluted points, which are very similar to projectile points from the western and southwestern U.S., have been found on a number of sites in southern Ontario, although different “Type” names have been given to them to recognize slight differences in style which indicate variation in time and space.
 The fluted points in Ontario are believed to date between 11,000 and 10,500 years old.